Effective as of 25 May 2018.

 3 What personal data do we collect?

 3.1 Information you give us.
 You may give us information about you by filling in forms on our site at www.flexirent.ie (Site) or by corresponding with us by phone, e-mail or otherwise.
 This includes information you provide us when you utilise a product or service from us.
 The type of information you will typically provide includes your name, postal address, e-mail address, phone number, banking and employment details, and proof of identity.
 We may also require details of your referees, information about your financial circumstances and history, and products or service preferences you may have.
-Generally, we collect this from you.
+Generally, we collect this information from you.
 On occasions, we obtain information about you from others.
+While we will not specifically request this information from you, some of the information you voluntarily provide may be sensitive personal data, such as data revealing racial or ethnic origin, political opinions, religious and philosophical beliefs, health data or trade union membership, which requires higher levels of protection.

 3.2 Information we collect about you.
 With regard to each of your visits to our Site we may automatically collect the following information: